Kathy Iandoli

+Education

+Iandoli is a graduate of New York University, earning her M.A. in Music Business from NYU Steinhardt School of Culture, Education, and Human Development.

 Literary career

 In 2016, Iandoli co-wrote Commissary Kitchen: My Infamous Prison Cookbook with Hip Hop artist Prodigy.
 It featured a foreword by chef and food personality Eddie Huang and was published by Infamous Books.

 God Save The Queens: The Essential History of Women in Hip-Hop was published in 2019 by Dey Street Books.
 God Save the Queens pays tribute to the women of Hip Hop from the early work of Roxanne Shante, to hitmakers like Queen Latifah and Missy Elliott, to the superstars of today like Megan Thee Stallion, while exploring issues of gender, money, sexuality, violence, body image, feuds, and objectification.
 NPR listed God Save The Queens as one of their Favorite Books of 2019.

-On August 17, 2021, Atria Books (an imprint of Simon & Schuster) published Iandoli's Baby Girl: Better Known as Aaliyah, a biography that draws on interviews with singer and actress Aaliyah's friends, mentors and family, and document how her career influenced a new generation of artists.
+On August 17, 2021, Atria Books (an imprint of Simon & Schuster) published Iandoli's Baby Girl: Better Known as Aaliyah, a biography that draws on interviews with singer and actress Aaliyah's friends, mentors and family, and it documents how her career influenced a new generation of artists.
 It has not been authorized by the Haughton family.
+She is the co-author of Eve's memoir Who's That Girl?